Sunday, November 3, 2024

 Plot- Elisabeth Sparkle (Demi Moore) is a former actor who now hosts an aerobics program.
 She has just turned 50 and her boss (Dennis Quaid) fires her so they can hire someone younger.
 After being fired, she winds up in a car accident and when she is in hospital the nurse gives her the USB for something called "The substance" and tells her that she would be a good candidate.
 Elisabeth watches the video on the USB which talks about being a younger and more attractive version of yourself, but repeatedly also that both people "are one".
 Initially Elisabeth dismisses this, but she ultimately orders "the substance".
 "The substance" involves creating a new person out of your body (I won't describe how) and then swapping between bodies every seven days.
 Sue (Margaret Qualley) is the younger body that Elisabeth creates and the first thing she does is get hired as Elisabeth's replacement on her aerobics show.
 For the first week, the swaps go fine even though Elisabeth is bored with nothing to do on her days, however soon Sue starts trying to be in her body more than seven days and things start to go awry for Elisabeth.

 Short review- My second female directed horror of the watch.
 This is about the most visceral film I've seen in a bit (and was even more than the Cronenberg I watched this October) and it is at times very gross- I was more grossed out by close ups of food and eating than the body horror.
-It is a painful reflection of the ageism and sexism of Hollywood, and though it didn't work for a friend of mine who watched it, the way the camera gets awkwardly close to Qualley in some of her scenes works to make Sue a thing not a person in the eyes of the cameras watching her.
+It is a painful reflection of the ageism and sexism of Hollywood, and though it didn't work for a friend of mine who watched it, the way the camera gets awkwardly close to Qualley in some of her scenes worked for me to make Sue a thing not a person in the eyes of the cameras watching her.
 Demi Moore's uninhibited performance as Elisabeth might be the best of her career and Margaret Qualley is having a great year- I've seen her in very different roles in this, Kinds of Kindness, and Drive-away Dolls and she was amazing in all of them.
 This film is one of two horror films I've seen this year that I think are bound for uni curriculums in the near future- the other being I Saw the TV Glow.

 New to me or not- it is still at the movies, of course it is a first watch.
 May rewatch in the future as it is quite good.